 How much does CR7 make in a week?
 In a year?
-Let’s dive into the details of Man United’s serious Cristiano Ronaldo contract (for as long as it still exists!).
+Let’s dive into the details of the showstopping Ronaldo Man United contract.

 UPDATE 11/22: Ronaldo’s contract with Manchester United has been terminated by mutual consent.
 Click here to read the full story from Boardroom’s Shlomo Sprung.